Apply online for a basic check through a responsible body

 - your driving licence and passport numbers (if you have these documents)

-If you created an AccessNI account before 17 July 2018, you can no longer use this to apply for a check.
+If you created an AccessNI account before 17 July 2018, you can't use this to apply for a check.
 You must create an nidirect account and log in to apply.

 You can link your AccessNI account to your nidirect account.
 Log in to your nidirect account and follow the instructions for linking accounts.